This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Parking: is after the entry farm gate to Egryn and situated approximately 20 metres from the house, accessed via a small path.

 Utilities/Electricals: the washing machine and tumble dryer is a combined washer/dryer.

 Television: a television and DVD player are provided but please note there is no television reception.
-Visitors may wish to bring there own DVDs.
+Visitors may wish to bring their own DVDs.

 Accesibility: due to the nature and age of the building some floors are uneven and there are low beams and doorways throughout the property.
 There is a small step from the hall to the twin and a large step from the twin to the bathroom/single corridor.